I've reported my child's abuse, now what?

 • Was the abuse substantiated?

-• If it was substantiated, what was the agency’s follow up and who is responsible for ensuring that the follow up activities proceeded (was a casework assigned?
+• If it was substantiated, what was the agency’s follow up and who is responsible for ensuring that the follow up activities proceeded (was a caseworker assigned)?

 You can also inquire about their overall protocol regarding how they handle reports of abuse: